 "How long should I wait before declaring Target CPA a failure?"

 Minimum 14 days and 30+ conversions at the current target.
 If after 14 days and 30 conversions your CPA is still 25%+ above target, investigate root causes before abandoning the strategy.
-The problem is rarely the strategy itself ā it is usually the target setting, conversion tracking, or landing page.
+The problem is rarely Target CPA itself ā it's usually the target setting, conversion tracking, or landing page.

 "Can I use Target CPA for branded campaigns?"

-You can, but Manual CPC is typically better for branded campaigns.
-Branded keywords have extremely high conversion rates and low CPCs.
-Smart Bidding adds unnecessary complexity and learning phase volatility to something that already works well manually.
+You can, but I'd recommend Manual CPC for branded campaigns.
+Branded keywords already have high conversion rates and low CPCs.
+Smart Bidding adds complexity and learning phase volatility to something that works perfectly well on manual.
 Keep branded campaigns on Manual CPC with 90%+ impression share as the goal.

 -

-Base targets on data, not aspiration.
 Your 30-day historical CPA is the only valid starting point.
+Not your goal.
+Not your competitor's number.
+Not Google's suggestion.
+Your actual data.

 -